History & Geography at Stonebroom Primary & Nursery School

 History allows our children to compare and contrast, to examine how and why things have changed, to learn about historical characters and expand their research skills.
 We teach children to be open minded and enquiring thinkers who understand cause and effect.
 We want them to understand how people have lived in the past and compare this to modern life.
 We encourage first hand experiences through handling real artefacts and wherever possible arranging field work visits to relevant sites of historical interest in the region or bringing in specialists for in-school workshops.

-We celebrate a ‘local history week’ every year.
+We celebrate a ‘local history week’ and 'black history week' every year.

 In Geography pupils develop their knowledge of people and places to understand the physical, social and economic forces which shape those places and the lifestyles of the people who live there.
 We study local areas/issues and extend these studies into the wider world.
 The children learn to use maps to locate cities, countries, mountain ranges, rivers, seas and oceans.
 They use atlases, photos and the internet to explore the environment and economics of those countries which they study.
 They then use the skills they have developed in literacy, numeracy and ICT to report and record their findings.